 Mexico has two long coastlines—one facing the Pacific Ocean and one facing the Gulf of Mexico.
 So, many towns are built near the water, and beaches stretch for miles.
 People often buy homes here because the weather is warm and sunny.
 In addition, real estate in Mexico by the coast is a favorite for both locals and visitors.

 The northern part of Mexico is dry and hot, with wide open land and clear skies.
 Therefore, this area feels very different from the green jungles and cool mountains.
-These desert zones show that Mexico includes many types of land.
+These desert zones show that Mexico includes many types of land, making it a destination often featured on the best international property listing websites.

 Southern Mexico is covered with thick jungles filled with trees, birds, and animals.
 Also, the weather is hot and wet, which helps plants grow all year long.
 In other words, the jungle is full of color and sound.
 People often ask where is the cheapest and safest place to live in Mexico, and some find the peaceful jungle towns just right.